letisiapangataa/letisiapangataa/README.md

 ## Letisia's GitHub 👩🏽‍🔬

 If I'm not here, I'm coding the next project.
-I genuinely love technology.

 #### 🔭 I’m currently working on ...
 - AZ-204 : Azure Developer Associate